Metallicus Granite Mica Flecks Coming Off

 ANSWER:

-It order to stop the metallic flakes from coming off, you'll have to apply a topical coating that forms a physical barrier over the surface.
+off, you'll have to apply a topical coating that forms a physical barrier over the surface.

-You typical impregnating sealer applied to guard against staining works below the surface and does not create an all encompassing shell, which is what you need.
+The typical impregnating sealer applied to guard against staining works below the surface and does not create an all encompassing shell, which is what you need.

 Problem is that permanent topical coatings can be a pain.
 They can need regular upkeep and maintenance or they start to look shoddy and many look plastic to begin with.
-Also, topical coatings make any repair much more difficult since usually you need to remove the coating.

 Topical coating technology is advancing though and a few products that form essentially transparent surface barriers by Aldon and KinlochUSA could be a good solution in this case.

-I wouldn't recommend applying even the most advanced of these coatings for general application though.
 In most cases they have the potential to create bigger problems than they are designed to solve, but they are the right product in some circumstances and you don't have much choice in this situation with the Metallicus.

 You may get lucky with a temporary non-wax surface dressing/polish like

-DAZZLE Polish, which forms a thin film that can be buffed to enhance shine, but will also wear away and can be cleaned off with ease if desired.
+Topical Polish/Shine Enhancer, which forms a thin film that can be buffed to enhance shine, but will also wear away and can be cleaned off with ease if desired.

 No guarantee this product will do the trick, but certainly worth a try before resorting to more elaborate and expensive permanent coatings.